 Homi Jehangir Bhabha

 Popularly known as the father of the Indian nuclear program, Homi Jehangir Bhabha was born on the 30th of October, 1909.
-An eminent nuclear physicist, he played the key role in convincing the senior party leaders of the Congress, especially Jawaharlal Nehru to start an ambitious nuclear program in India.
+An eminent nuclear physicist, he played an important role in convincing the senior party leaders of the Congress, especially Jawaharlal Nehru to start an ambitious nuclear program in India.
 He established the Tata Institute of Fundamental Research in Bombay in 1945 and the Atomic Energy Commission in 1948, also serving as the chairman of the latter.
 Homi Bhaba died in a plane crash while on the way to Austria on the 24th of January, 1966.

 Experiment With Diverse Career in Physics